MR

 How Are Pet Insurance Plans Calculated?

-• The Level of Coverage You Choose: Are you looking for full or partial coverage?
+• The Level of Coverage You Choose: Are you seeking full or partial coverage?
 The higher the coverage, the higher your premium.
-Notwithstanding, some insurance companies offer affordable and extensive coverage.
+Even so, some insurance companies offer affordable and extensive coverage.

 Is Pet Insurance Worth It?